 There are many more CSS-in-JS to consider for yourself here.
 For the examples below, I’ll be using styled-components.

 So how do you use styled-components?

 The main difference is understanding that the CSS you write will be coupled to a component, rather than being able to be applied to different components.
 Although styled-components does provide an API to reuse chunks of CSS.

 Cons of styled-components

 Like any solution to complex problems, it’s not without a few drawbacks.

-- Coupling styles with UI framework – in the example of styled-components, it is focused on React applications, meaning those same styles are not as easily shared with non-React applications.
+In the example of styled-components, it is focused on React applications, meaning those same styles are not as easily shared with non-React applications.
 Though using an agnostic CSS primer like design tokens would mean that regardless of the framework or CSS-in-JS option, they would consume the same core styles.

-It’s natural for developers to be suspicious of change in an area that’s largely been static since the widespread adoption of SCSS, but despite some drawbacks listed above; CSS-in-JS provides numerous advantages over other CSS management solutions; from using all the features of JS/TS, to reducing CSS bundle sizes, to automatic CSS housekeeping.
 For organisations already invested in frameworks such as React, it makes sense to harness that declarative flexibility to drive both HTML and CSS rendering, reducing the load on developers and speeding up the user experience.